Grab Pass

 Center Importance

-Determines the importance of the Gaussian Blur of Opaque objects visible behind the Material.
+Determines the importance of the Blur of Opaque objects visible behind the Material.

 Color